 Build Gradually

-Begin with small, manageable transitions before tackling more significant changes.
-This allows your child to gain confidence and gradually acquire the skills needed for more complex transitions.
+Begin with small and highly manageable transitions before tackling more significant changes.
+Practice shifting from one preferred activity to another preferred activity first.
+This approach allows your child to gain confidence.
+They will gradually acquire the skills needed for more complex transitions, like leaving the house for a therapy appointment in the West Loop or transitioning from a quiet weekend to a busy school morning.

 Involve Your Child in the Process